MichaelB167/plantr-front-end/README.md

 or pursue after the course's conclusion.

-Before the project period began, I re-read many of the ember docs to get a better grasp on how components are structured and find some helpful tools (ember truth helpers definitely being one as it allowed me to bypass nested components).
+Before the project period began, I re-read many of the ember docs to get a better grasp on how components are structured and find some helpful tools.
 I then started by mapping out my wireframes and entity relationship diagram to determine how my web app could best recieve and render data.
 Having a one-to-many relationship between users and plants made the most sense in my opinion, since that was the essence of my app and I felt other